 However, ministers who report their income taxes as employees can enter into a voluntary withholding arrangement with their employing church by submitting written authorization—such as a letter, email, or a W-4 form—to the appropriate church representative.
 Under such an arrangement, the employing church withholds income taxes as it would for any other employee, and also can withhold an additional amount of income taxes to cover the minister’s self-employment tax liability.

 Tip.
 The ideal time to start voluntary withholding is January 1.
-However, Ted Batson, a CPA and tax attorney with CapinCrouse, and an advisor-at-large for Church Law & Tax, said adjustments in voluntary withholding can be made at any time during the year.
+However, Ted Batson, a CPA and tax attorney with CapinCrouse, and an advisor-at-large for Church Law & Tax, says adjustments in voluntary withholding can be made at any time during the year.

 In addition, some churches have filed a Form 8274 with the IRS exempting themselves from the employer’s share of Social Security and Medicare taxes.
-Lay employees of such churches are treated as self-employed for Social Security, meaning that they must pay self-employment taxes.
-These taxes must be paid by making quarterly estimated tax payments to the IRS unless additional voluntary withholding is requested.
-Under such an arrangement, the church withholds an additional amount of federal income taxes to cover their estimated self-employment tax liability.
+As a result, lay employees of these churches are responsible for making quarterly estimated self-employment taxes to the IRS.

-“For ministers who prefer to make estimated tax payments rather than allowing the church to withhold federal income tax, it is beneficial to enroll in the IRS Electronic Funds Transfer Payment System (EFTPS),” Elaine Sommerville suggested.
+“For ministers who prefer to make estimated tax payments rather than allowing the church to withhold federal income tax, it is beneficial to enroll in the IRS Electronic Funds Transfer Payment System (EFTPS),” Elaine Sommerville suggests.
 “Making tax payments through the EFTPS system provides the minister with the ability to preschedule estimated tax payments and to receive immediate confirmations of the payments.
 The 2020 pandemic raised awareness of the benefits of the system as the IRS continues to struggle in the timely processing incoming mail.”

-10. Review plans for compensation in 2023
+10. Review plans for compensation in 2024

-Additional resource: Find help for your various compensation issues in Elaine Sommerville’s book , Church Compensation – 2nd Edition: From Strategic Plan to Compliance.
+Additional resource: Find help for your various compensation issues in Elaine Sommerville’s book, Church Compensation – 2nd Edition: From Strategic Plan to Compliance.

 11. Have applicable employees fill out various required elections